 - 3rd: Hamburger SV (into playoffs)

-So Hertha Berlin and Hamburger SV played two games to see what league they’ll be in next season.
-Hertha Berlin won, 2-1, on aggregate, so each club will remain in their same league from last season.
+So VfB Stuttgart and Hamburger SV played two games to see what league they’ll be in next season.
+VfB Stuttgart won, 6-1, on aggregate, so each club will remain in their same league from last season.